Torque wrench: ASME

 The American Society of Mechanical Engineers maintains standard ASME B107.300.
 This standard has the same type designation as the ISO standard with the addition of the type 3, (limiting) torque tool.
 This type will release the drive once the desired torque is met so that no more torque can be applied.
 This standard, however, uses different class designations within each type as well as additional style and design variants within each class.
 The standard also separates manual and electronic tools into different sections and designations.
 The ASME and ISO standards cannot be considered compatible.
 The table below gives some of the types and tolerances specified by the standard for manual torque tools.

 Tools should be marked with the model number of the tool, the unit of torque and the maker's mark.
 For unidirectional tools, the word "TORQUES" or "TORQUE" and the direction of operation must also be marked.

 Using torque wrenches

-Precision

-Click type torque wrenches are precise when properly calibrated—however the more complex mechanism can result in loss of calibration sooner than the beam type, where there is little to no malfunction, (however the thin indicator rod can be accidentally bent out of true).
-Beam type torque wrenches are impossible to use in situations where the scale cannot be directly read—and these situations are common in automotive applications.
-The scale on a beam type wrench is prone to parallax error, as a result of the large distance between indicator arm and scale (on some older designs).
-There is also the issue of increased user error with the beam type—the torque has to be read at every use and the operator must use caution to apply loads only at the floating handle's pivot point.
-Dual-beam or "flat" beam versions reduce the tendency for the pointer to rub, as do low-friction pointers.

 Extensions

 The use of cheater bars that extend from the handle end can damage the wrench, so only manufacturer specified equipment should be used.

-Using handle or socket extensions requires no adjustment of the torque setting.
+Using socket extensions requires no adjustment of the torque setting.

 Using a crow's foot or similar extension requires the use of the following equation:

 using a combination of handle and crow's foot extensions requires the use of the following equation: